Skip to content ↓

 Homework

 Please share the videos that are added to Dojo, to allow your children to become familiar with the stories, rhymes and signs we will be using each week.
-Don’t forget to use your Core Word Boards at home.
-These will be sent home with the new children, when it is appropriate.
+Don’t forget to use your Core Word Boards at home, these will be sent home with the new children, when it is appropriate.
 Some children will also bring home reading books

 Planned Trips